Gaganpreet-rrc/python-banking-system/README.md

 ## Polymorphism
 [use this section to explain how Polymorphism was achieved in the BankAccount subclasses.]
 Polymorphism in the BankAccount subclasses is achieved by overriding method such as get_service_charges() in each subclass.
 While the method names and parameters stay the same across all account types, each subclass provides its own implementation to its specific account type.
 This allows different account types to behave differently when the same method is called, making the program more flexible and dynamic.

+## Assignment-03:
+[Indicate the name and description of the current assignment] This is module 3 Assignment which is based on design patterns such as observer pattern, startegy pattern and exploring their implementation and use cases.